curityio/istio-demo-installation/SIDECARS.md

 ## Enabling Mutual TLS for Sidecars

-This would be done by applying a PeerAuthentication resource for the Curity Identity Server's namespace
+This would be done by applying a PeerAuthentication resource for the Curity Identity Server's namespace:

 ```yaml
 apiVersion: security.istio.io/v1beta1